 I have seen the rise and fall of the Pirate Party.
 I had put great hope and personal effort in reinventing politics with internet wit.
 It failed.
 We failed.
 In other parts of the world this failure was more dramatic.
 The Arab Spring that had the power to overthrow authoritarian regimes without a chance to replace them.
 M5S in Italy who not even bothered to hide their right-wing libertarianism.
 The German Piratenpartei is on the best way to follow this path (however without much hope for success in the elections).
 What was missing was rooting the system into culture.

 Five years ago, we wrote the Slow Media Manifesto.
 We were convinced that there would be an alternative to malbouffe also for our industry.
 How would slow but still internet-driven culture look like?

 Open source is usually criticized by advocates of the culture industry like Jaron Lanier as to be the lever to fully disenfranchise the creative class.
 José Bové saw it right in the opposite way.
-He blamed patents and intellectual property to be the main cause of trouble for the peasants in Europe, together with state subsidiaries which (like patents) tend to only support big business without helping small producers.
-Everyone can try to grow wine or try to make cheese.
+He blamed patents and intellectual property to be the main cause of trouble for the peasants in Europe, together with state subsidies which (like patents) tend to only support big businesses without helping smallholder producers.
+Everyone can try to grow vines or try to make cheese.
 Good wine and good cheese are not sold with a price premium because they are patented.
 We pay to get something that would cost effort not to invent, but to produce.